pip-services/pip-services-docs/content/en/net/rpc/services/rest_service.md

 - **path**: string - path to the file

 #### RegisterOpenApiSpecFromResource
-Registers the open api spec from resource.
+Registers the open api spec from a resource.

 > `protected virtual` void RegisterOpenApiSpecFromResource(string name)